unlocomqx/addons-docs/docs/src/productdesigner/product-config/10-real-size.md

 # Real size

-In order for the module to calculate the design cost, it need to know the product real size in centimeters.
+In order for the module to calculate the design cost, it need to know the product real size in `centimeters`.

-You can determine this real size by resizing the ruler and entering the size in cm.
+You can determine this real size by resizing the ruler and entering the size in `cm`.

 <img srcset="/productdesigner/images/real-size.jpg 2x">